What is the THINK program?

 THINK VISION

-To inspire our nation’s youth to “THINK” about their nutrition and exercise options and better understand the importance of taking optimal care of their bodies from a nutritional and physical perspective.
+To inspire our nation’s youth to “THINK” about their nutrition and exercise options and better understand the importance of taking optimal care of their bodies from a nutritional and exercise science perspective.
 Eating well and engaging in active, healthy lifestyle behaviors is imperative for reducing chronic medical diseases and improving quality of life.
-Our vision is to create a culture of health and fitness in our nation youth of today so that they can enjoy a higher quality, more productive, and longer life span in the future.
+Our vision is to create a culture of health and fitness in our nation youth today so that they can enjoy a longer, high quality, and productive life in the future.

 THINK MISSION